 Meta on Product Pages for Fashion Websites

-Having unique Meta on every page of a site is nothing ground breaking, but often fashion ecommerce sites have duplicate Meta at product page level.
-This may be because it is automatically produced by the CMS system.
-Having unique Meta (descriptions and titles) can ensure that your products stand out from others in search results and will ensure the clicks you receive are relevant to that product and more likely to convert.
+Having unique meta on every page of a site is nothing ground breaking, but often fashion ecommerce sites have duplicate meta at product page level.
+This may be because it is automatically produced by the CMS.
+Having unique meta (descriptions and titles) can ensure that your products stand out from others in search results and will ensure the clicks you receive are relevant to that product and more likely to convert.

 Internal Search Functionality on Ecommerce Fashion Websites

 An accurate internal search functionality is essential on fashion ecommerce websites.
 If a user is looking for a particular style of garment or accessory, they are likely to use the search functionality to narrow down their site journey.
 By ensuring your site returns relevant results, you can increase the likelihood of a conversion.

 Make sure your CMS has an automated XML Sitemap functionality.
 This is because you don’t want to have to create a new XML sitemap manually each time a product is added or goes out of stock.
 Having said this, it is important to make sure that it doesn’t include any URLs which you don’t want indexed such as URLs which are duplicates of other pages but with products in a different order.

 Your site structure will impact your SEO but also your customer journey, so it’s crucial to get it right.
 You should consider having categories based on your collections / trends as well as by product type.

 Canonical Issues on Fashion Ecommerce Websites

 Most fashion ecommerce sites have the option to sort products by price and other criteria.
 This is great for users but can cause havoc in the search engines if each time the products are sorted in a different way, they generate a new URL.
 This is because it is effectively the same content on a different URL and in a different order.
 Pagination can also cause canonical issues whereby all products are shown on one page, or also on multiple numbered pages.